Baralga/baralga/README.md

 Baralga Version 1.8.2-SNAPSHOT
 ---------------------
 ### Features
-* Report for hours by quarter
+* Report for hours by quarter and filter by quarter.

 Baralga Version 1.8.1
 ---------------------